© 2025 MICHIGAN PUBLIC

 The district gets less money per student.

 The state has set funding at $9,849 per pupil for the 2024-25 school year.
-For most districts, a big chunk of that comes from the state’s collection of a 6 mill rate tax on all property.
+The legislature is considering a slight increase for the next school year.
+For most districts, a big chunk of that funding comes from the state’s collection of a 6 mill rate tax on all property.

-But the state holds back a portion of its funding based on the expectation that districts will propose and pass their own operating millages.
+But the state holds back a portion of these funds based on the expectation that districts will propose and pass their own operating millages.

 So if a district’s operating millage is expected to bring in about $1,000 per student, the state only gives that district $8,849 instead of the full per pupil amount.
 If the district then fails to pass its millage, the state doesn’t add an extra thousand dollars to its contribution.

-For a district like Traverse City that gets such a large portion of per pupil funding from its millage, the funding cut would be even more drastic.
+For a district like White Pigeon that gets such a large portion of per pupil funding from its millage, the funding cut would be even more drastic.

 In the case of a failure, the district just has to deal with the loss — potentially leading to layoffs, building closures, transportation cuts and other reductions in educational services — until it can try to pass the millage again.